A Step-By-Step Guide to Running an NPS Survey on Your Website

 Respondents fall into one of three categories.
 They are promoters, passives, and detractors.

-All scores are calculated using Net Promoter Score’s custom formula.
-To get your final score, you take the percentage of promoters minus the percentage of detractors, and that equals the Company NPS.
+To get your final score, you take the percentage of promoters minus the percentage of detractors, which equals the Company NPS.

 But before you do that, you have to first figure out what these percentages are.

 - Promoters are determined by subtracting the total responses from the passives and detractors and multiplying that number by 100.

 - Detractors are determined by subtracting the promoters’ total responses and passives and multiplying that number by 100.

 - Passive respondents are determined by subtracting the total responses from promoters and detractors and multiplying that number by 100.

 Bill Macaitis, the CMO of the workplace chat app Slack said that his company uses NPS as a way to promote customer referrals.

 “It’s a great gold bar,” Macaitis said.
 “We’re not satisfied if someone signs up and starts using Slack or if they become a customer.
 We’re not even satisfied if they renew.
 Our bar is ‘Are they going to recommend us?’
 And that’s a much higher bar.”